 The Chocolate Hills is on the Tentative List of UNESCO World Hetitage Sites.
 It was officially submitted in 2006 as the Chocolate Hills Natural Monument and is being considered for nomination.
 In the Philippines, it has already been declared a National Geological Monument in 1988 for its “scientific value and geomorphic uniqueness.”

-How to get there: From Tagbilaran airport, you can catch a trike to the Tagbilaran Bus Terminal located in Dao District.
+How to get to Chocolate Hills: From Tagbilaran airport, you can catch a trike to the Tagbilaran Bus Terminal located in Dao District.
 Board a bus going to Carmen (fare is around P100) and ask the driver to drop you off at the Chocolate Hills complex.
 It’s a 10-minute walk up to the complex from here.
 Chocolate Hills is also included in many countryside tours that are offered by various hotels and travel agencies.
 The countryside tour also stops at other major attractions in Bohol such as Loboc Cruise, Man-made Forest, and Baclayon Church.